 The tour is partly aimed at laying the groundwork for an international peace conference that the United States will host later in the year.

 Abbas received a boost this week after Moscow downgraded its contacts with Hamas, while maintaining some ties with the group to foster dialogue.

 The decision came after Abbas met Vladimir Putin, the Russian president, in Moscow which, according to a Russian official, has taken a dim view of Hamas’s use of force to take control of Gaza.

 A US official cited “very interesting” reports about the Abbas-Putin talks in an indication that Rice would be anxious to get details of the Moscow encounter from the Palestinian leader.

-Rice travelled with Robert Gates, the US defence secretary, to the Middle East.
+Rice travelled with Robert Gates, the US defence secretary.

 They travelled together to Egypt and Saudi Arabia before Gates went on to Kuwait while Rice headed to Israel and the Palestinian territories.